Gingko biloba is commonly called “The Maidenhair Tree”, its foliage shaped like a giant replica of the Maidenhair fern.

 *Medium growth rate

 *Ginkgo was discovered in 1691 by the German botanist Engelbert Kaempfer, in Japan.
-It was a tree cultivated in China and Japan by Buddhist monks for its useful properties for long centuries.
+It was a tree cultivated in China and Japan by Buddhist monks for its useful properties for many centuries.
 Kaempfer brought Ginkgo seeds to Europe from Japan in the early 1700’s.

 Video of the Oldest Gingko biloba tree planted in the West, at Utrecht, Netherlands.